usnistgov/ns3-oran/README.md

-progresses with UEs moving and receiving data, the distances of all four UEs as well as the recorded packet loss for each UE are fed to an ML model that returns a desired configuration that indicates which eNB UE 2 and UE 3 should be attached to to minimize the overall packet loss.
+progresses with UEs moving and receiving data, the distances of all four UEs as well as the recorded packet loss for each UE are fed to an ML model that returns a desired configuration that indicates which eNB UE 2 and UE 3 should be attached to minimize the overall packet loss.
 The models that we provide are for demonstrate purposes only and have not been thoroughly developed.
 It should also be noted that "saved_trained_model_pytorch.onnx" is the same trained model as "saved_trained_model_pytorch.pt" only it  has been exported